python/devguide/triaging.rst

 As a guideline, *critical* and above are usually reserved for crashes, serious regressions or breakage of very important APIs.
-Whether a bug is a *release blocker* is decided by the release manager.
+Whether a bug is a *release blocker* for the current `release schedule`_ is decided by the release manager.
 Triagers may recommend this priority and should add the release manager to the *nosy list*.
+If needed, consult the `release schedule`_ and the release's associated PEP for the release manager's name.

 Keywords
 ''''''''